-Javier Navarro Student Committee Member UTRGV Graduate Student Ocean, Coastal, and Earth Sciences (MS)
+Gaspar Najera Student Committee Member

+UTRGV Undergraduate Student BS Marine Biology

+Carlos Chavez Committee Member

+Assistance Director Campus Facilities Operations carlos.chavez@utrgv.edu

 UTRGV's Integrated Pest Management Plan includes native and pollinator-friendly plants, which are listed in UTRGV's annual Tree Care Report, available on the Office for Sustainability's website.
 Some of UTRGV's staples in landscaping are species preferred by insect and bird pollinators.

 We are committed to taking the next step in education by adding regional sources for such plants and detail a least toxic integrated pest management (IPM) model applicable to other local landscapes.

+"The hum of the bee is the voice of the garden."

+-Elizabeth Lawrence

-"When the flower blossoms, the bees will come." -Srikumar S. Rao, Author List of Native Plants in the UTRGV Pollinator Garden Vasey adelia Frog fruit Fiddle wood Blue creeping sage White plumbago Texas Baby bonnet Carlowrightia Runyon's water willow Snake herb Tube tongue Texas lantana Scorpion's tail Scarlet sage Spring mistflower Crucita White mistflower Golden rod Low croton Bettany leaf mistflower Texas kidneywood Sweet gaura Heart leaf hibiscus Turk's cap Trixis inula Wolly pyramid bush White brush Hairy wedelia Velvet lantana Skeleton leaf Prairie milkweed Common sunflower Wild sunflower Lady finger cactus Twisted rib cactus Prickly pear cactus Pincushion cactus Nigh-blooming cereus
+List of Native Plants in the UTRGV Pollinator Garden

+Vasey adelia Frog fruit Fiddle wood Blue creeping sage White plumbago Texas Baby bonnet Carlowrightia Runyon's water willow Snake herb Tube tongue Texas lantana Scorpion's tail Scarlet sage Spring mistflower Crucita White mistflower Golden rod Low croton Bettany leaf mistflower Texas kidneywood

+Sweet gaura Heart leaf hibiscus Turk's cap Trixis inula Wolly pyramid bush White brush Hairy wedelia Velvet lantana Skeleton leaf Prairie milkweed Common sunflower Wild sunflower Lady finger cactus Twisted rib cactus Prickly pear cactus Pincushion cactus Nigh-blooming cereus Tropical milkweed Covotillo Texas Sage

 UTRGV is committed to raising awareness of the importance of pollinators through events which may be guided pollinator garden walks, workshops, presentations, and films on pollinators.
 These also serve as an opportunity to acknowledge the institution's certification as a BEE CAMPUS USA institution.
 UTRGV hosts an annual tree-planting event in honor of Arbor day, to which UTRGV integrates pollinator presentations.
 Similarly, UTRGV hosts an Earth Fest, in which pollinator awareness is featured through the Office for Sustainability's outreach efforts.
+For 2020, these two events were held virtually.

-UTRGV hosts other events throughout the year to celebrate the beauty and importance of bees and other pollinators.
+UTRGV hosts other events and utilizes social media throughout the year to celebrate the beauty and educate our campus and community about the importance of bees and other pollinators.
 Some of these are during National Garden and Pollinator Week, or Butterfly Education and Awareness Day in June, National Garden Month during April, and National Wildflower Week during Garden for Wildlife Month (May), and certainly the Annual Butterfly Count (North American Butterfly Association.)
-Other pollinator-specific events such as National Moth Week, National Honey Bee Day, World Bee Day, and National Bat Week are hosted by departments such as Biology, School of Environmental Sciences, or student organizations dedicated to conservation.
+Other pollinator-specific events such as National Moth Week, National Honey Bee Day, World Bee Day, and National Bat Week are hosted by departments such as Biology, School of Environmental Sciences, and student organizations dedicated to conservation.

 UTRGV engages the community with urban forestry activities and events throughout the year, such as HESTEC, FESTIBA, and Rio Reforestation.
-Opportunites for student participation in these events are made possible through the collaboration of the Office for Sustainability, the Department of Biology's Environmental Science program and Agroecology program, the Department of Community Engagement, the U.S. Department of Agriculture, and Texas Forest Service.
-UTRGV's campus events reach a population beyond the university, and have the potential to make an impact beyond South Texas.
-The monarch butterfly is regionally significant, with its annual passing through the RGV on its return to Mexico in time for the Day of the Dead - an ongoing phenomena enjoyed by spectators every fall.
-As such, pollinator education is incorporated into cultural celebrations, as well.
+Opportunities for student participation in these events are made possible through the collaboration of the Office for Sustainability, the Department of Biology's Environmental Science program and Agroecology program, the Department of Community Engagement, the U.S. Department of Agriculture, and Texas Forest Service.
+The Office of Sustainability partnered with HESTEC to commemorate pollinator day and was one of the last in-person events prior to the campus-wide shut down as a result of the emergence of the COVID-19 pandemic.
+Over 120 campuses, with students ranging from K-12, participated in the festivies and engaged in learning activities that further expand their knowledge on the importance of pollinators and had a chance to have a look at the Pollinator Cantina Garden.
+UTRGV partnered with the Texas Regional Alliance for Campus Sustainability and Texas EarthX to celebrate Earth week virtually.
+Among the presentations offered, a session on Climate Solutions hosting 72 attendees addressed the social, environmental, and economic impacts of pollinators.